Chappaqua Continuing Education

 Registration Form (Printable)

-ROB KISSNER is a clinical lecturer of Entrepreneurship at the Hynes Institute.
+ROB KISSNER is a clinical lecturer of entrepreneurship at the Hynes Institute.
 In addition to teaching several core entrepreneurship courses at Hynes, Rob works with a team of faculty across the University to develop Iona’s new Artificial Intelligence minor at Iona.
-Rob was also the founder and president of The Digital Arts Experience, which provided award-winning after-school classes, summer camps, and workshops to kids and teens all over Westchester County in computer programming, 3D printing & design, animation, and more for ten years.
+Rob was also the founder and president of The Digital Arts Experience, which provided award-winning after-school classes, summer camps, and workshops in computer programming, 3D printing & design, animation, and more, to kids and teens all over Westchester, for ten years.

 World Languages